Setuini/C-Basics-Cheatsheet/README.md

-# C Basics
+### C Basics Cheatsheet

-ccs.c is not compilable.
+ccs.c is not compilable!
-Chapters are splitet into functions and structs.
+Chapters are splited into functions and structs.